 Read the Procardia (nifedipine) Side Effects Center for a complete guide to possible side effects

-What is the most important information I should know about nifedipine?
+What is the most important information I should know about nifedipine (Procardia)?

 You should not use nifedipine if you are allergic to it.

-Before taking nifedipine, tell your doctor if you have kidney or liver disease (especially cirrhosis), coronary artery disease, congestive heart failure, or digestive problems.
+Before taking nifedipine, tell your doctor if you have kidney or liver disease, a blockage in your digestive tract (stomach or intestines), a history of stomach surgery, coronary artery disease, underactive thyroid, diabetes, or congestive heart failure.

 If you need surgery, tell the surgeon ahead of time that you are using nifedipine.
 You may need to stop using the medicine for a short time.